inbarraz/greaseweazle/README.md

 ## About this fork: the `gw diag` command

-This is a fork of [keirf/greaseweazle][upstream] that adds **one new command, `gw diag`**: an interactive, live disk/drive diagnostic for bench-testing floppy drives and disks in real time.
+This is a fork of [keirf/greaseweazle][upstream] that adds **one new command, `gw-diag`**: an interactive, live disk/drive diagnostic for bench-testing floppy drives and disks in real time.
 Everything else in this repository is unchanged from upstream, and the change is self-contained (a new `tools/diag/` package plus a single dispatch line in `cli.py`).

 ### What it does

-Where `gw read` takes a single pass and exits, `gw diag` keeps the spindle spinning and lets you drive the head interactively while it continuously decodes the track currently under the head.
+Where `gw read` takes a single pass and exits, `gw-diag` keeps the spindle spinning and lets you drive the head interactively while it continuously decodes the track currently under the head.
 It is built for diagnosing
 drives: RPM, head movement, head alignment, etc.